An Introduction to IBM keyboards

 Light mode

 This website supports light mode viewing for those who prefer websites with a white background instead of grey or make things more suitable for greyscale printing.
-To enable/disable this feature, you can use the "Enable [Light/Dark] Mode" button on the homepage.
+To enable/disable this feature, you can use the "Enable [light/dark] mode" option in the top navigation bar's Gear icon (settings) menu.

 Note